ibm-cloud-docs/containers/cs_health.md

 For more information about the types of {{site.data.keyword.containerlong_notml}} events that you can track, see [Activity Tracker events](cs_at_events.html).
 For more information about the service, see the [Activity Tracker](/docs/services/cloud-activity-tracker/index.html) documentation.
 </dd>

-<dt>{{site.data.keyword.la_full_notm}}</dt>
-<dd>Add log management capabilities to your cluster by deploying LogDNA as a third-party service to manage logs from your pod containers.
-To use {{site.data.keyword.la_full_notm}}, you must deploy a logging agent to every worker node in your cluster.
-This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
-The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.
-For more information about the service, see the [{{site.data.keyword.la_full_notm}}](../services/Log-Analysis-with-LogDNA/overview.html) documentation.
-To get started, see [Managing Kubernetes cluster logs with {{site.data.keyword.loganalysisfull_notm}} with LogDNA](/docs/services/Log-Analysis-with-LogDNA/tutorials/kube.html#kube).</dd>

 <dt>{{site.data.keyword.cos_full_notm}}</dt>
 <dd>To collect, forward, and view logs for your cluster's Kubernetes master, you can take a snapshot of your master logs at any point in time to collect in an {{site.data.keyword.cos_full_notm}} bucket.
 The snapshot includes anything that is sent through the API server, such as pod scheduling, deployments, or RBAC policies.
 To get started, see [Collecting master logs](#collect_master).</dd>